TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/DirectoryIndexing.rst

     :alt: Screenshot of an example directory index

 In this case only the list of extensions is revealed, but more sensitive data can be found easily.
-The Apache configuration allows you to enable or disable the indexing of directories by the `Options` directive as shown in the following example::
+The ```Apache`:pn: configuration allows you to enable or disable the indexing of directories by the `Options` directive as shown in the following example::